JamesKyburz/dynamodb-logs/README.md

 - sk (sort key) should be a [lexicographic] [monotic] value, our suggestion would be to use [ulid] for the sort key.
 - type is the name of the event useful for event handlers.
 - log name of log.
-- payload should contain the id and optional extra fields.
+- payload should contain the id and any optional extra fields.

-When items are written to DynamoDB they are written to the DynamoDB stream in the order they are written.
+When items are written to DynamoDB they are written to the DynamoDB stream for the shard they belong to in the order they are written.

 The lambda is then triggered which will publish the changed keys to [EventBridge].

-### lambda triggers
+### example lambda triggers

 - [Node.js lambda trigger](./src/trigger.js)
 - [Python lambda trigger](./src/trigger.py)

-### event handlers triggered by EventBridge
+### example event handlers triggered by EventBridge

 - [Node.js event handler example](./src/handler.js)
 - [Python event handler example](./src/handler.py)